Bird Identifier

 Nesting and breeding

-They nest colonially, often in trees, on cliffs, or on the ground on islands, building a stick nest that may be reused and added to over multiple seasons.
-Typically three to four eggs are laid, with both parents sharing incubation and chick-rearing duties.
+They nest colonially in trees, on cliffs, or on the ground on islands, building stick nests, and typically lay three to four eggs.
+Colonies are often shared with herons, egrets, or other waterbirds.

 Frequently asked questions

-Why do Double-crested Cormorants spread their wings out to dry?
+Why do Double-crested Cormorants spread their wings out?

 What are the 'double crests' in the name?

-Across a wide range of freshwater and coastal habitats throughout North America, from Canada and Alaska south through the United States and into Mexico.
+Across a wide range of lakes, rivers, and coastal waters throughout North America, from Alaska and Canada south to Mexico.